NASA Artemis II launch dates

 Even earlier launch dates of 6 and 7 February were moved after cold weather and winds at NASA's Kennedy Space Center pushed the mission's wet dress rehearsal back.

-In late February, NASA announced it would roll the Artemis II rocket back into the Vehicle Assembly Building, in order to preserve an April 2026 launch date.
+NASA then rolled the Artemis II rocket back into the Vehicle Assembly Building on 25 February 2026, in order to preserve an April 2026 launch date.

 The mission will see a crewed spacecraft return to the Moon for the first time since the Apollo era.